 Still in place is the plaque dedicated to the Udine players who fell in World War I – the city was the base for Italian forces – and the indoor sports hall behind the East Stand named after famous local boxer Primo Carnera.

-Two buses serve the stadium from Udine station: the No.9 to the north side of the ground; and the more frequent No.2 to piazza Rizzi, which drops you by the Bar allo Stadio at the church square on the east side of the stadium.
+Two buses serve the stadium from Udine station: route 9 to the north side of the ground; and the more frequent route 2 to piazza Rizzi, which drops you by the Bar allo Stadio at the church square on the east side of the stadium.
 You’ll see the floodlights behind the Credito Commerciale Friuli Centrale bank by the bus stop.

 Both take about 15mins to or from the train station and both skirt the old town centre.
 A taxi should cost about €15 from the station.

 Buying tickets – when, where, how and how much

 With a capacity of 25,000 and an average gate of 17,000, complete sell-outs are rare at the Dacia Arena.

 The main ticket office is by the Udinese Store (Tue-Sat 10.30am-12.30pm, 3pm-7pm, match days) at the stadium.
 There’s a city-centre Udinese Store/ticket office (Tue-Sat 9.30am-12.30pm, 3.30pm-7.30pm) at via Portanuova 1, between the Castle and the Palazzo Antonini/Banca d’Italia.